 My insider’s guide to Goa would be incomplete if I didn’t touch upon this extremely important subject.
 When it comes to trying food in Goa, there’s no one list that anyone can prepare.
 Goa is home to so many wonderful restaurants and cafes, with new places coming up regularly that it’s hard to keep track of all the places to eat in Goa.
 Nonetheless, I’ve put together 3 rough guides to Goa’s food scene.
 Of the three, this list of the best North Goa restaurants and cafes is perhaps the most popular of them all.
 Coming to Panjim city, check out this guide to the best restaurants in Panaji city.
 Finally, if you’re in the vicinity of the airport and need to refuel, take a look at the best restaurants near the Goa airport.

 Nightlife in Goa

 Goa has a raging nightlife that ranges from nightclubs, beach clubs, karaoke bars, pubs.
 Pool parties, rave parties and everything else in between.
-There are plenty of nightclubs in the Baga-Candolim region such as LPK, Titos etc that play Bollywood and Punjabi hits to cater to a North Indian crowd.
-Meanwhile places like Soro are much more classier establishments that come with a dining experience along with foot-tapping english hits.
+There are plenty of nightclubs in the Baga-Candolim region such as LPK, Titos, etc that play Bollywood and Punjabi hits to cater to a North Indian crowd.
+Meanwhile, places like Soro are much classier establishments that come with a dining experience along with foot-tapping English hits.
 Moreover, they even have themed nights every once in a while.
 Coming to Panjim, Soho and Favella are the favorite pubs among the locals.
 Going down south, Silent Noise in Palolem is well-known for the Saturday night parties where you dance to music while wearing headphones.
 In any case, you’ll find nightlife in Goa quite easily at almost every corner.